SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 2. **Balancing Buckets and Contention**:

 If you have a large number of goroutines (like 9000) writing to the map, increasing the number of buckets can improve performance.
 Think of buckets as separate lines at a store checkout.
-More buckets mean fewer goroutine waiting in line (contention) for the same bucket.
+More buckets mean fewer goroutines waiting in line (contention) for the same bucket.
 The ideal number of buckets should be determined through performance tests (benchmarks) to find the right balance.

 3. **Atomic Operations for Consistency**: